 5. Your boss has set up a ‘crying room’ at the office

-Maggie Edinger, owner of a communications agency, once worked for a cable supplier with a very peculiar office space: ‘During my first working week, one of my colleagues showed a room she called the’ crying room ‘.
+Maggie Edinger, the owner of a communications agency, once worked for a cable supplier with a very peculiar office space: ‘During my first working week, one of my colleagues showed a room she called the’ crying room ‘.
 This was the space where people could cry if something bad had happened in the office.

-This does imply that this office is a place where regularly things happen that make people want to cry.
+This does imply that this office is a place where regular things happen that make people want to cry.
 Instead of taking away the causes of this grief, they seem to find it a normal thing to cry, but let you do so in a separate box.

 6. Your boss is crazy about red tape